Thewbi/armos/Lesson00_UART_32bit/README.md

 - disable UART0 so it can be configured
 - Set up the GPIO pins because the pins are use to connect the UART0 hardware over the GPIO pins to the terminal software via a cable.
+- disable all interrupts
+- set the UART baudrate
+- mask the interrupts and turn the interrupts back on
 - enable UART0 again

+main.S contains an assembler application that goes through all those steps outlined above.
+It is taken from Steve Hallady's series on [Youtube](https://www.youtube.com/playlist?list=PLRwVmtr-pp05PQDzfuOOo-eRskwHsONY0).

 ## Testing with QEmu